The log function

 The natural logarithm of zero is always undefined.

-by using the ln function
+by using the natural logarithm function

 Suppose that x is unknown but that e x equals